qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 A comprehensive mapping database, including detailed information, of the terminology and concepts in computational medicine and bioinformatics field.

 # Contributors

 Qingxiang (Allen) Guo
 Postdoctoral Fellow
 Northwestern University, Feinberg School of Medicine Qingxiang.guo@northwestern.edu

 # Introduction

 In the database, I provide a list of commonly used computational medicine and bioinformatic terminology for quick reference.
 This database will be kept updating.
 Feedback or experience is warmly welcomed.

 # Terminology Content

 ## Allelic balance
 The proportion of reads covering a variant’s location that support the variant.
 For example, if a variant’s location is covered by 100 reads, of which 25 support the variant and 75 do not, then the variant would have an allelic balance of 25/100 = 0.25.

+## Amplification Efficiency Differences Post-Bisulfite Treatment in scCOOL-seq, scNanoCOOL-seq, and scBS-seq

+### Key Factors Influencing Efficiency Differences

+1. **Chemical Transformation Impact**:
+   - Bisulfite treatment chemically transforms unmethylated cytosines (C) into uracil (U), affecting the stability and replication of the DNA strand.
+   - Transformed U, acting like thymine (T), pairs with adenine (A) instead of guanine (G), altering the original base pairing pattern of the DNA sequence.

+2. **Pairing Stability**:
+   - Methylated C-G pairings are more stable than U-A pairings due to the presence of three hydrogen bonds in C-G, compared to two in U-A.
+   - Stability of base pairing is crucial for PCR amplification efficiency.
+Instability may lead to errors or reduced efficiency during amplification.

+3. **Primer Specificity and Hybridization Efficiency**:
+   - Specific primers are required to hybridize with bases on the DNA template during amplification.
+Primers designed to hybridize more easily with methylated C may lead to higher amplification efficiency in these regions.
+   - Transformed U sites might not be ideal targets for all primers, leading to reduced amplification efficiency in these regions.

+4. **Polymerase Selectivity**:
+   - DNA polymerases used for DNA amplification may exhibit different efficiencies in processing different base pairings.
+Some enzymes might be less efficient in incorporating bases opposite transformed U (read as T) compared to C.

+### Core Reasons for Efficiency Differences

+- Methylated C remains a standard nucleotide, capable of standard base pairing with primers and enzymes.
+- Modified U, though capable of pairing with A, may have slightly inferior interactions with primers and polymerases.
+- In PCR cycles, these minor efficiency differences accumulate, leading to significant differences in amplification product abundance.
+- The key reason lies in the subtle but crucial differences in interactions between the modified non-natural base U and the standard components of PCR, leading to overall amplification efficiency differences.

+### Conclusion

+- Amplification efficiency differences post-bisulfite treatment between methylated C and unmethylated U (originally C) are primarily due to the chemical transformation's impact on base pairing stability, primer specificity, and DNA polymerase selectivity.
+- These factors collectively affect the amplification efficiency and outcomes of bisulfite-treated DNA.

 ## ATAC-seq (Assay for Transposase-Accessible Chromatin using sequencing)